 For the best protection, get the flu vaccine when it comes out each year in October or November.
 But even later is better than not at all.
 It takes 2 weeks for the flu vaccine to take effect, and flu season can last into March or April.

 Keep your distance.
-If possible, avoid contact with sick people.
+If possible, stay away from people who have a cold or the flu.
 If you can't -- because you're caring for a sick family member, for instance -- step up your hand-washing routine and your attention to other defenses against germs.

 Stay home when you're sick.
 If you go to school or work when you don't feel well, you can make a lot of people sick.
 Although a cold or flu might not be a big deal for you, it can be serious for people with weak immune systems, like young children, the elderly, and anyone with a long-term health problem.Working while you're sick isn't good for you, either.
 It can make it harder for your body to fight off a cold.
 So do what's best for you and everyone else.
 Take a couple of days off.